dsus121/_Capstone/README.md

 # CAPSTONE - [subtitle]

 ## Frontend Setup
-- created a new folder on my local machine
+1. Created a new folder on my local machine.
-- created a new repository on github
+2. Created a new repository on GitHub.
-- through the terminal ran npm create vite@latest
+3. Ran `npm create vite@latest` in the terminal.
-- cd cjk_v1 (changed directory to get into the project)
+4. Used `cd cjk_v1` (changed directory to get into the project).
-- npm install
+5. Ran `npm install`.
-- npm run dev (ctrl+click to open the project in the browser)
+6. Ran `npm run dev` (CTRL+click to open the project in the browser).
-- removed all unnecessary boilerplate code
+7. Removed all unnecessary boilerplate code.
-- restructured to separte frontend from backend, created the appropriate skeleton
+8. Restructured to separate frontend from backend, creating the appropriate skeleton.

 ## Backend Setup
-1. Installed the following using npm:
+1. Installed the following using npm --
 - express: Backend framework for routing and handling requests.
 - mongoose: Object Data Modeling (ODM) library for MongoDB.
 - cors: Middleware to manage Cross-Origin Resource Sharing.